AV306/blencord/README.md

 goofy discord client, works like a filesystem

-can't login with email and password (yet) because idk how to make https requests
+NOTE: does NOT work with user tokens because discord api is weird.